AnteDev00/Breakout-Game/README.md

 My attempt at recreating legendary 2d arcade game in C++ using only SDL and helper libraries.

 ## Key principles used:
-- Object Oriented aproach
+- Using Object Oriented aproach
 - Using SOLID priciples
-- Using fundemental game components
+- Using fundemental game components (game loop etc.)
 #
 ## Features
 - 2D Phyiscs System